Day 1 - Arrive in Yellowstone National Park

 places in the world to catch a glimpse of wild wolves.
 As we explore, we'll

-learn more about the successful re-introduction of wolves to Yellowstone and
+learn more about the successful re-introduction of these apex predators to Yellowstone and

 the role that their packs play in the surrounding ecosystem.